How to enable

 By default, PRTG uses its own internal user account database to authenticate users.
 For many PRTG

 customers, particularly those with smaller networks, this local authentication meets all their needs.

-- In the PRTG web interface, select Setup | System Administration |
+- Open the PRTG web interface and select Setup | System Administration |

 - In the PRTG web interface, select Setup | System Administration | User Groups from the main menu.

-For very large Active Directories, you will see an input field instead of a dropdown when you add or modify a user group.
-In this case, you can enter the group name only.
-PRTG will add the prefix automatically.
+For very large ADs, you see an input field instead of a dropdown list when you add or modify a user group.
+In this case, you can only enter the AD user group name.
+PRTG automatically adds the prefix.

 Repeat these steps for the PRTG_RO user group to create a second group of users that have only read access rights for PRTG.
 In this case, leave the default setting under Administrative Rights.

 Now, members of the defined AD groups can log in to PRTG with the respective access rights.

 In the device tree, PRTG automatically creates new groups with the name [group_name] home for each of the integrated AD user groups.

 Do not forget to set group access rights that apply to device tree objects as well as to libraries, maps, and reports.
 You can do so in an object’s settings in section Access Rights.